jgoco/COVID-Booking/README.md

 ### Jamie Goco

-- Calendar React component: Implementation and design of both the rec-center and user calendar components.
+- Calendar React component: Implementation and design of both the rec-center and user calendar component, including routing to back-end and front-end.
-- Rec-center and User API: Implementation of all API calls made by the calendar in order to retrieve, add, edit, and delete information about classes, as well as back-end logic to achieve booking applications.
+- Rec-center and User API: Implementation of all API calls made by the calendar in order to retrieve, add, edit, and delete information about classes, as well as routing and back-end logic to achieve booking applications.
 - Documentation of the project: Wrote and designed most written and picture documentation of the project.

 ### Terry Wong